November 30, 2011 –

 Wahquahboshkuk holds a Master of Business Administration degree from Baker University and a Bachelor of Science degree from Haskell Indian Nations University.
 In addition, he has supervisory/management experience from the Prairie Band Casino & Resort.

-Wahquahboshkuk is a life-long reservation resident.
+Wahquahboshkuk is a life-long common land resident.
 His term for this appointment will expire in July 2012.
 He replaces Ryan Dyer who left office in September.